MercuryWorkshop/anuraOS/documentation/Anura-API.md

 ## anura.dialog

-This api provides dialogs for Anura.
+This API provides dialogs for Anura.
 For app developers, these should be used instead of using native browser dialogs to keep the user inside of the desktop environment and to make your app integrate better with Anura.

 ### anura.dialog.alert